 ☐ Justify Right.
 Aligns the text to the right of the canvas. ☐ Font Color.
 Opens the Color dialog box, where you can select the font color. ■ Background Color.
 Opens the Color dialog box, where you can select the background color for the report.
 Note: If you have chosen to specify a color, you must click OK to return to the Report Style dialog box. ☐ Currency Symbol.
 Opens a drop-down menu, from which you can choose a currency symbol.
 Options are US dollar, British Pound, Japanese Yen, Euro, New Israeli Shekel. ☐ Reset to Quick Styles from Template.
 Resets all settings to the default settings from the template.
 Note: Reset only works while the Report Style dialog box is open.
 Once you click OK , all changes are committed.
 To undo global styling after it has been committed, you must use the Undo command on the Quick Access Toolbar.
 Preview.
 Displays the text as you have formatted it.
 4. Click OK.
 The report is styled accordingly.
-Procedure: Но w to Perform Field-Level Styling in a Report Voi and the second s field can style data, column titles, or both, in the report output for the selected data source d. field field d. field d.
-Create a report. field d.
-Create a report.
-In the Query pane, select a data source field. field 1.
-2. d.
-Create a report.
-In the Query pane, select a data source field.
-The Field tab appears on the ribbon. field 1.
-2. Create a report.
-In the Query pane, select a data source field.
+Procedure: Но w to Perform Field-Level Styling in a Report You fiel u can style data, column titles, or both, in the report output for the selected data source d.
+1. Create a report.
+2. In the Query pane, select a data source field.
 The Field tab appears on the ribbon.
-In the Style group, click one of the following: field 1.
-2. Create a report.
-In the Query pane, select a data source field.
-The Field tab appears on the ribbon.
-In the Style group, click one of the following: Data Style.
-Styles only the data for the selected data source field. field 1.
-2. Create a report.
-In the Query pane, select a data source field.
-The Field tab appears on the ribbon.
-In the Style group, click one of the following: Data Style.
-Styles only the data for the selected data source field.
-Title Style.
-Styles only the column title for the selected data source field.
-Data + Title.
-Styles both the data and the column title for the selected data source field. field 1.
-2. Create a report.
-In the Query pane, select a data source field.
-The Field tab appears on the ribbon.
-In the Style group, click one of the following: Data Style.
-Styles only the data for the selected data source field.
-Title Style.
-Styles only the column title for the selected data source field.
-Data + Title.
+3. In the Style group, click one of the following: ☐ Data Style.
+Styles only the data for the selected data source field. ☐ Title Style.
+Styles only the column title for the selected data source field. ☐ Data + Title.
 Styles both the data and the column title for the selected data source field.
+4. Select any of the following styling options that are available in the Style group. ☐ Font.
+Opens a drop-down list, which you can use to change the font. ☐ Font size.
+Opens a drop-down list, which you can use to change the font size value.